-We were introduced to La Espanola, Spain’s oldest olive oil brand, at a cooking lesson held at the Food at 52 Cooking school recently.
-Chef Amelia from Seville taught how to cook with Extra Virgin Olive oil.
+We were introduced to La Espanola, Spain’s oldest olive oil brand, at a cooking lesson held at the Food at 52 Cooking School recently.
+Chef Amelia from Seville taught us how to cook with Extra Virgin Olive oil.
 She also walked us through all the different types of olive oil, from the premium single variety extra virgin olive to the new spray that you can use for cooking or finishing.

 This was followed by a tasting of their 3 top sellers while being serenaded by a flamenco guitarist.
 When you do a side by side tasting, you can really taste the difference between the oils.

 From tasting to cooking.
 Chef Amelia demonstrated a few dishes using the premium olive oil.
 Firstly, a few tapas like the anchovy on toast with confit cherry tomatoes and then deep-fried potatoes for patatas bravas.
 Followed up with a salmon timbale and cooking a paella.